 Ever since the official end of the American Civil War in 1865, writers have attempted, some successfully, to portray the role of black troops in the Union Army.
 The Negro in the American Rebellion, by William Wells Brown,(1867), A History of Negro Troops in the War of the Rebellion, by George Washington Williams, (1888), and The Black Phalanx, by Joseph T. Williams,(1888), are but three of the earlier works which adequately set forth black participation in the Civil War by writers who were actually there.
-Of more recent vintage are The Sable Arm, by Dudley Taylor Cornish,(1956) and Forged in Battle, by Joseph T. Glatthaar,(1990).
+Of more recent vintage are The Sable Arm, by Dudley Taylor Cornish,(1956) and Forged in Battle, by Joseph T. Glatthaar,(1990), and Like Men of War, by Noah Andre Trudeau, (2002.

 These works and many more on the subject of black soldiers very clearly show the depth of investigation into the particular subject matter.
 But the study of individual participation, with the exception of heroes, has also clearly been lacking.